ShprAlex/SproutLife/readme/README_DRAFT.md

 # Sprout Life

-Sprout Life is an evolutionary model that exhibits continuous growth in complexity.
-Our implementation builds on Conway’s Game of Life.
-GOL is famous for giving rise to self-organizing patterns with lifelike behaviors.
+Sprout Life is a model of evolution towards greater complexity.
+It builds on Conway’s Game of Life, which is famous for giving rise to self-organizing patterns with lifelike behaviors.
 We take this emergence a step further.
 Sprout Life treats patterns like organisms and allows them to reproduce, mutate, and evolve.

 From their evolution we can see that there is a trade-off between individual benefit and collective stability.
 Paradoxically, it turns out that greater reproductive ability and longer lifespan do not always help an organism and its descendants to thrive.